 WVHS Hall of Fame

 Waubonsie Valley High School honors those who have made exemplary contributions to our athletic programs.
 Individuals are recognized in one of three categories: athlete, coach and friend of WVHS.
-There is a display in the athletic hallway honoring these individuals.

 Graduated in 1979